-NOTE 6 - BORROWINGS
+Note 6 - Borrowings

 Borrowings include the borrowings from the FHLB.
 As part of the asset-liability management, the Bank utilizes FHLB borrowings to supplement the deposit source of funds.
 Therefore, there may be fluctuations in these balances depending on the short-term liquidity and longer-term financing needs of the Bank.
-Advances from the FHLB outstanding at December 31, 2018 and December 31, 2017 consisted of the following:
+The Bank did not have any FHLB borrowings outstanding at December 31, 2019.
+Advances from the FHLB outstanding at December 31, 2018 consisted of \$1,500,000 with a weighted average rate of 2.74%.